6 Best Cocktail Bars in Charleston, SC

 My favorite drinks:

-If you’re looking for a pick-me-up, they make their own peanut milk in house, so their lattes and cappuccinos are a must
+• If you’re looking for a pick-me-up, they make their own peanut milk in house, so their lattes and cappuccinos are a must, and an espresso shot is only $1!

 Food: They have small plates, sandwiches, salads, and even caviar.
 They serve special (free!) food on weekends that I’ll talk about below, but my favorites are the creamy dips, specialty breads, and cantaloupe with jamón.